jhartford/DeepIV/README.rst

      :alt: Updates

-A package for counter factual prediction using deep instrument variable methods
+A package for counter factual prediction using deep instrument variable methods that builds on Keras.

 * Free software: MIT license
 * Documentation: https://deepiv.readthedocs.io.

-Features
+Installation
 --------

-* TODO
+To use DeepIV, you can simply naviage to to the DeepIV directory on your machine and run:

+        pip install .

+You can then use the package by simply running: import deepiv in python.
+See the examples directory for example usage.

+The package is currently under active development, so you may want to install it using the following command:

+        pip install -e .

+By doing this, every time you git pull an update, it will be reflected in your installation.

 Credits
 ---------